-- i.
-After an installment of an annual assessment or other charges due to the Association becomes more than 30 days delinquent, the Manager shall send a written notice of non-payment ("First Notice").
-The First Notice shall state the amount past due; that interest and late fees have accrued and the amount thereof, and shall request immediate payment. - ii.
+- a.
+After an installment of an annual assessment or other charges due to the Association becomes more than 30 days delinquent, the Manager shall send a written notice of nonpayment ("First Notice").
+The First Notice shall state the amount past due; that interest and late fees have accrued and the amount thereof, and shall request immediate payment. - b.
 After an installment of an annual assessment or other charge due to the Association becomes more than 60 days delinquent, the Manager shall send a second written notice of non-payment ("Second Notice").
 The Second Notice shall state the amount past due, that interest and late fees have accrued and the amount thereof; shall provide notice of the Association's intent to file a lien; and shall request immediate payment.
-The Association shall also report to any encumbrancer who has furnished written notice to the Association of such encumbrance, the amount of the unpaid assessments.
+The Association shall also report to any encumbrancer who has furnished written notice to the Association of such encumbrance, the amount of the unpaid assessments. - c.

-- iii.
 After an installment of an annual assessment or other charge due to the Association becomes more than 90 days delinquent, the Manager shall turn the account over to the Association's attorney for collection.
 Upon receiving the delinquent account, the Association's attorney shall file a lien and send a letter to the delinquent Owner demanding immediate payment for past due assessments or other charges due.
 Upon further review, the Association's attorney may file a lawsuit or pursue other remedies authorized by this Resolution or the Governing Documents.
 A delinquent Owner must pay reasonable attorney's fees incurred by the Association together with costs, applicable interest and late fees, whether or not suit is initiated. - 5.
 Late Payments.
-Once a common expense is delinquent, the Board may take any or all of the following actions: - i.
+Once a common expense is delinquent, the Board may take any or all of the following actions: - a.
 Accelerate the balance for the rest of the year.
-In the event that any Member's monthly assessment remains unpaid for more than thirty (30) days after the due date, Association may, in its discretion, and in addition to any other remedies that may exist with respect to such delinquency, declare the entire remaining balance of such Member's annual assessment for that fiscal year immediately due and payable upon ten (10) days' written notice to the Member to that effect. - ii.
+In the event that any Members monthly assessment remains unpaid for more than thirty (30) days after the due date, Association may, in its discretion, and in addition to any other remedies that may exist with respect to such delinquency, declare the entire remaining balance of such Members annual assessment for that fiscal year immediately due and payable upon ten (10) days written notice to the Member to that effect. - b.
 Late fees and Interest.
-If Cobblestone Condominium Associatoin, Inc. does not receive payment for any common expense in full on or before fifteen (15) days after it becomes due, the delinquent member shall pay liquidated damages for the Association's time, inconvenience, and overhead in collecting the late payment, as follows: - (a) a \$ per month late fee; and - (b) Interest at an 18% Annual Percentage Rate from the original due date until the date of payment.
+If Cobblestone Condominium Association, Inc. does not receive payment for any common expense in full on or before fifteen (15) days after it becomes due, the delinquent member shall pay liquidated damages for the Association's time, inconvenience, and overhead in collecting the late payment, as follows: